Critical-Materials-Institute/LOGKPREDICT/README.md

 of CHEMPROP:

 0) Make sure that you have the Conda environment installed on your system (Linux, Mac OS, or Windows).
-For this purpose, use either the full Conda environment (https://anaconda.org) or the minimal version of Conda, which is called Miniconda (https://conda.io/miniconda.html).
+For this purpose, use either the full [Conda](https://anaconda.org) environment or the minimal version of Conda, which is called [Miniconda](https://conda.io/miniconda.html).

-1) Download chemprop-1.2.0 from https://github.com/chemprop/chemprop and replace
+1) Download chemprop-1.2.0 from [chemprop repository](https://github.com/chemprop/chemprop) and replace
 chemprop-1.2.0/chemprop/data/data.py with the modified data.py from this repository and replace chemprop-1.2.0/chemprop/feature/featurization.py with the modified feuturization.py from this repository.